-DEC: Number of points per decade OCT: Number of points per octave startStart frequencystopStop frequency interval Currently does nothing.
-Provided for backward compatibility.
+DEC: Number of points per decade OCT: Number of points per octave runname If specified, the value for runname will be passed to the simulation data group as a string variable with name UserRunName.
+This may be used to identify which analysis generated the data which is useful when running netlists with multiple analyses defined

-runname If specified, the value for runname will be passed to the simulation data group as a string variable with name UserRunName.
-This may be used to identify which analysis generated the data which is useful when running netlists with multiple analyses defined input specified by in\source.
+During noise analysis the simulator calculates the total noise measured between pos\node and neg\node at each frequency point.
+It also calculates and outputs this noise referred back to an input specified by in\source.
 As for all other analysis modes a DC operating point analysis is carried out first but, unlike AC analysis, the results of this analysis are not made available.
 The simulator outputs vectors covering the contribution from each noise generating device to the total output noise.
 The names of these vectors begin with the component reference of the device followed by a suffix to indicate the source of the noise within the device.
 A listing of the suffixes is given below.
 It is important to note that it is not the noise being generated by each device that is output but the proportion of that noise that is propagated to the output.